jkomoros/boardgame/TUTORIAL.md

 A `MoveType` is a conceptual type of Move that can be made in a game and is a generic struct in the main package.
 It vends new concrete Moves of this type via `MoveConstructor` and also has metadata specific to all moves of this type, like what the name of the move is.
 All of a MoveType's fields and methods return constants except for `MoveConstructor`.
 Given a Move `m`, the Type it is from can be recovered by inspecting `m.Info().Type()`

 A `MoveTypeConfig` is a configuration object used to create a `MoveType` when you are setting up your `GameManager` to receive a fully formed and ready-to-use `MoveType`.
 It is mostly a collection of static properties, plus a `MoveConstructor` that returns the specific concrete struct that implements `Move` for that `MoveType`.
 More on that later.
+In practice, you almost never create your own `MoveTypeConfig`, but rather use `auto.Config()` to generate them automatically for you.
+More on that later, too.

 #### Player and FixUp Moves

-There are two types of Moves: Player Moves, and FixUp moves.
+Conceptually there are two types of Moves: Player Moves, and FixUp moves.
 Player moves are any moves that are legal for normal players to propose at some point in the game.
 FixUp moves are special moves that are never legal for players to propose, and are instead useful for fixing up a state to ensure it is valid.
 For example, a common type of FixUp move examines if the DrawStack is empty, and if so moves all cards from the DiscardStack to the DrawStack and then shuffles it.
+In practice the only thing that distinguishes FixUp moves is that their `MoveType.IsFixUp()` returns true.

 After each move is succesfully applied via ProposeMove, and before the next move in the queue of moves is considered, the engine checks if any FixUp moves should be applied.
 It does this by consulting the `ProposeFixUpMove` method on the GameDelegate.
 If that method returns a move, it will be immediately applied, so long as it is legal.
 This will continue until `ProposeFixUpMove` returns nil, at which point the next player move in the proposed move queue will be considered.

 Technically it is possible to override the behavior of exactly when to apply certain FixUp moves.
 Realistically, however, the behavior of `ProposeFixUpMove` on `DefaultGameDelegate` is almost always sufficient.
-It simply runs through each FixUp move configured on the gametype in order, setting its values by calling DefaultsForState, and then checking if it is `Legal`.
+It simply runs through each move configured on the gametype in order, skipping any for whom `Info().Type().IsFixUp()` returns false, setting its values by calling DefaultsForState, and then checking if it is `Legal`.
 It returns the first fix up move it finds that is legal.
 This means that it is **important to make sure that your FixUp moves always have well-constructed `Legal` methods**.
 If a given FixUp move always returns Legal for some state, then the engine will get in an infinite loop.
 (Technically the engine will detect that it is in an unreasonable state and will panic.)

 #### What should be a move?